 From “my pen is better than yours” to “my car is the fastest”.
 A problem rooted in humankind.

-- Cars: to move/go to work or to show yourself?
+- Cars: you need one to go to work or to show yourself?

-- Clothes: to protect yourself from cold or to look cool?
+- Clothes: you need them to protect yourself from cold or to look cool?

-- Videogames: to have fun or to prove that you don’t play games for kids?
+- Video-games: you play to have fun or to prove that you don’t play games for kids?

 Considerations from someone who loves Martial Arts, but does not compete for them.

 Personally, I am aware that I am not in control of what happens in the world, but if I could I would channel this current trend of “fighting to prove” into something to the advantage of the current (and hopefully future) generation(s): you wanna fight?
 Fight.
 You wanna prove that you can destroy your opponent?
 Prove it.
 Total freedom of choice.
 But some strong rules need to be introduced, because while your round goes on, ten minutes of show might brainwash 10 kids every single minute.